Find Affordable College Courses

 Women make up 88% of the allied health majors at the school.

-Black River Technical College did quite well in this year’s ranking of the most popular places for allied health professions students to get a undergraduate certificate.
-It came in at #9 on the list.
+Black River Technical College landed the #9 spot in the 2023 rankings for the most popular undergraduate certificate allied health professions programs.
 Located in the rural area of Pocahontas, Black River Technical College is a public school with a small student population.

 Of the 14 students majoring in allied health at Black River Technical College, 71% are male and 29% are female.